GET TAX RELIEF NOW!

 Essential Documentation and Initial Research

-• Your exact payment date and amount were submitted.
+● Your exact payment date and amount were submitted and recorded.

-• Tax year and form type designated for payment
+● The correct tax year and form type were designated for the payment.

-• Confirmation numbers or reference numbers for electronic payments
+● Confirmation or reference numbers were retained for electronic payments.

 Research your IRS account status by logging into IRS.gov or calling 1-800-829-1040 to view your current account balance.
 Examine the IRS account transcript for the tax year in question, which shows all payments applied to date and any remaining balance.
 If your payment is not listed, note the date you checked and save or print the transcript for your records.